Earl of Bridgewater: Creation for the Egerton family (1617)

 The original spelling is likely to have been Bridgwater, meaning the burg of Water, and the same as Bridgwater in Somerset (see archive reference 2/79).

+In literature

+In Mark Twain's Adventures of Huckleberry Finn (1885), set in 1840s America, Huck encounters two odd characters who turn out to be professional con men.
+One of them claims that he should be treated with deference, since he is "really" an impoverished Duke of Bridgwater, and the other, not to be outdone, reveals that he is "really" the Dauphin of France "Looy the Seventeen, son of Looy the Sixteen and Marry Antonet".

 Holders of the title

 Arms of Baron Daubeney, also known as Dabney.
 Not to be confused with their cousins, the Abney and Abney-Hastings family.

 Coat of arms: Gules, 4 fusils conjoined in fess argent.

 The arms are derived from their ancestral home of Saint-Aubin-d'Aubigné.